SOFTGEN310-Group-99-75/Mathatro/PhaserGame/FIREBASE_SETUP.md

 # Firebase Setup Guide

-To enable authentication in your Mathatro game, you need to set up a Firebase project and configure the authentication.
+To enable authentication in the Mathatro game, we need to set up a Firebase project and configure the authentication.

 ## Step 1: Create a Firebase Project